CommonGarden/Grow-IoT/README.md

 + [Chip]()
 + [Particle]() -->

+### Distributed Data Protocol

+You can interact with the Grow-IoT api using the Distributed Data Protocol.
+There are DDP Clients available in many different programming languages, see http://meteorpedia.com/read/DDP_Clients for a list.

+# 'Cloud' setup
 ### Setting up an instance on Meteor Galaxy

 You can easily host **your own** Grow-IoT instance on [Meteor Galaxy](https://galaxy.meteor.com/).
 See the Meteor Galaxy website for instructions on hosting a new meteor application.

 See [instructions in Grow.js for securely connecting devices to the instance](https://github.com/CommonGarden/grow.js).

-### Distributed Data Protocol

-You can interact with the Grow-IoT api using the Distributed Data Protocol.
-There are DDP Clients available in many different programming languages, see http://meteorpedia.com/read/DDP_Clients for a list.

 ## Contributing